Kim Thayil: Childhood and early life

 Born in Seattle, Washington in 1960, Thayil grew up in the Chicago suburb of Park Forest.
-His Malayali parents came from the state of Kerala in India to Seattle.
+His Protestant Malayali parents came from the state of Kerala in India to Seattle.
 His mother was a music teacher who studied to be a concert pianist at the Royal Academy of Music.
 His father earned a degree in chemical engineering, received employment in Chicago and moved there with his family.

 Thayil started writing lyrics at 12 years old.
 In 1977, he formed his first band in Chicago, Bozo and the Pinheads, a punk rock band.
 They did both original songs (written by Thayil and inspired by his punk music tastes) and cover tunes (mostly Sex Pistols, Devo, and Ramones).
 Their first gig was at a school talent show for an audience of about 500 people.

 He played guitar in a post-punk band called Identity Crisis in 1980 and released a 7-inch EP called Pretty Feet.

 Thayil met Hiro Yamamoto at Rich East High School in Park Forest.
 He graduated, along with Hiro Yamamoto, from the Active Learning Process School (ALPS) at Rich East High School in 1979, the same school Bruce Pavitt graduated from two years earlier, in 1977.
 He and Yamamoto decided to move to Olympia, Washington, to study at The Evergreen State College, but they were unable to find jobs and decided to move to Seattle.
 There, Thayil was a DJ for KCMU and earned a degree in philosophy at the University of Washington.
 In Seattle they also met Chris Cornell, a roommate, and the three formed Soundgarden in 1984.